 Trees can also be seen as an ecosystem in themselves.
 To explore this system, you can carefully examine and flip over leaves to see what insects cling to them.
 If you look closely, you will quickly find that many of these insects are too small to observe properly with the naked eye.
 Here is where your magnifying lens (or attachable camera lens) will come in handy.
 Using a magnifying lens will enable you to make out details including tiny hairs, markings, and even entire colors that you may have missed otherwise.
 Many of these details are key in identifying the insect you are looking at.
 While not all insects can easily be identified down to the species level, your lens will certainly help you get closer to a precise identification.

 ↑ Both galls above were spotted on the same young Northern Red Oak at EwA’s Arthropod study site in Somerville (MA).
-Both records were photographed using a magnifying lense attached to our smartphone.
+Both records were photographed using a magnifying lens attached to our smartphone.
 The gall on the left is a Woolly Oak Gall (Callirhytis lanata), the result of an interaction between a gall wasp and the tree.
-The one the right is another kind of gall wasp, yet looks quite different.
+The one on the right is another kind of gall wasp, yet looks quite different.
 There are over 800 species of gall wasps in North America alone!

 When I first began partaking in arthropod surveys at the Middlesex Fells, I was struck by both the unexpected beauty and the sheer volume of insects on the trees we observe.
 Even insects I would have once brushed aside without a second thought — such as flies – fascinated me once I could make out their stunning iridescence.
 In our surveys, we measure the abundance and composition of insects on a single branch composed of roughly 50 leaves.
 On a particularly fruitful day, I might come across a dozen insects on one branch.
 Even in a more urban habitat, you will likely be able to find at least a handful of insects on a single tree.
 To become familiar with trees as part of a broader system, I would recommend keeping track of a single tree over time.